g0v-it/data-budget/sdaas/README.md

 - the g0v-fr application profile is used to describe the semantic of a financial report
 - the Bubble Graph Ontology is used to describe the graphical objects that reprensent financial report components

-The data ingestion process is managed by the [LinkedData.Center SDaaS platform community edition](https://github.com/linkeddatacenter/sdaas-ce).
+The data ingestion process is managed by the [LinkedData.Center SDaaS platform community edition](https://github.com/linkeddatacenter/sdaas-ce) according [KEES](http://linkeddata.center/kees) specifications.

 ## updating the knowledge base

-knowledge base build process requires:
+knowledge base build process requires to:

-- to edit files in the *data* directory
+- edit files in the *data* directory
-- to develop the *gateways* for transforming web resources in linked data.
+- develop the *gateways* for transforming web resources in linked data.
 See [gateways doc.](gateways/README.md)
-- to write *axioms* and rules to generate new data.
+- write *axioms* and rules to generate new data.
 See [axioms doc.](axioms/README.md)
-- to edit the *build script* that drives the data ingestion process.
+- edit the *build script* that drives the data ingestion process.
-- to run sdaas
+- run sdaas

-### debugging the build script
+### debugging the build script with docker

-the test of the build script requires the sdaas-ce container.
+the test of the build script require dat least 2GB of ram available to the docker machine:

 ```
 docker run -d -p 9999:8080 -v $PWD/.:/workspace --name kb linkeddatacenter/sdaas-ce
 docker exec -ti kb bash
 apk --no-cache add php7-json
 sdaas --debug -f build.sdaas --reboot
+# Access the workbench pointing browser to http://localhost:9999/sdaas
 exit
 docker rm -f kb
 ```

 logs info and debug traces will be created in .cache directory

-Access the admin workbench pointing browser to http://localhost:9999/sdaas

 ### publishing  the knowledge base